 In the world of electronic health record software, things are changing rapidly.
-One of the trends is toward replacing outdated or obsolete EHR systems, or EHR systems that are seen as ineffective or troublesome by users.
+The healthcare industry is trending towards replacing outdated or obsolete EHR systems, or EHR systems that are seen as ineffective or troublesome by users.

-A look at the medical industry today shows that practice leaders are updating and replacing EHR systems at a pretty significant rate — some studies last year showed almost a 60% increase in the numbers of providers looking for new EHR systems.
-If it’s not exactly a stampede, it’s a significant trend that shows how important it is for doctor’s offices to have the right support software backing their daily operations.
+A look at the medical industry today shows that practice leaders are updating and replacing EHR systems at a pretty significant rate — some studies last year showed almost a 60% increase in the number of providers looking for new EHR systems.
+If it’s not exactly a stampede, it’s a significant trend that shows how important it is for medical practices to have the right support software backing their daily operations.

 Reasons for EHR Replacement

 One obvious reason that so many doctors are considering updating their EHR systems is simply obsolescence.
-Cloud computing and other major advances have led to very quick progress in enhancing this type of practice management software, and there are a lot more features and types of functionality that are commonplace now, than there were in earlier versions of EHR systems just a few years ago.
-View the top EHR systems updated for 2016.
+Cloud computing and other major advances have led to quick progress in enhancing this type of practice management software, and there are a lot more features and functionality that are commonplace now than there were in EHR systems just a few years ago.

 Another major reason for replacement is that doctors and clinical workers may not see the interface of their existing EHR system as intuitive or easy to use.
 A 2015 report from HealthcareITNews cites “cumbersome” and “faulty” EHR interfaces driving 24% of the movement to change EHR providers.

 In some cases, it’s simply too hard to enter data or select results.
-In other cases, the programs actually experience downtime, or even crash.
+In other cases, the programs experience significant downtime, or even crash.
 It doesn’t take much for a busy medical professional to develop a very bad opinion of the support software they use, if it’s not available in real time.
-A doctor’s schedule is so rushed during the course of the day that he or she does not have time to wait for screen updates, or re-do instructions on faulty or unresponsive systems.
+A doctor’s schedule is so rushed during the course of the day that they don’t have time to wait for screen updates, or re-do instructions on faulty or unresponsive systems.

 Yet another reason for replacement is the failure of some EHR products in being “interoperable” or compatible with other parts of an IT architecture.
 The overall design of the software is ultimately important, and it’s a good indicator of whether or not physician offices will stay with these products as happy customers, or move on to a different vendor.